elixir-lang/ex_doc/README.md

 # License

-ExDoc source code is released under Apache 2 License with snippets under MIT-LICENSE.
+ExDoc source code is released under Apache 2 License.
+The generated contents, however, are under different licenses based on projects used to help render html, including css, js and other assets.

-Check [LICENSE](LICENSE) file for more information.
+Check the [LICENSE](LICENSE) file for more information.